vinh-le/asl/README.md

 # ASL Buddy
 A game developed for Hack the Northeast 2020 that challenges you to beat your high score while learning the ASL alphabet.
+Awarded Most Viable Startup at HTNE.

 # Requirements
 This project uses Python3, OpenCV, Tensorflow 2 Pygame, as well as other libraries outlined in the requirements.txt.